MicrosoftDocs/cloud-adoption-framework/docs/govern/document-cloud-governance-policies.md

 ## Define an approach for documenting cloud governance policies

 Establish an approach for creating, maintaining, and updating the rules and guidelines that govern the use of cloud services.
+Cloud governance policies shouldn't be unique to a specific workload.
 The goal is to produce cloud governance policies that don’t require frequent updates and that consider the effects of cloud governance policies across the cloud environment.
 To define a policy documentation approach, follow these recommendations:

 - *Define standard governance language*.
 Develop a standard structure and format for documenting cloud governance policies.
 The policies must be a clear and authoritative reference for stakeholders.